This recipe for green bean casserole is a gluten-free version of the classic Thanksgiving dish. It’s made with a homemade gluten-free cream soup.

 - Sprinkle additional French fried onions around the top and bake for 5 minutes or until onions are golden brown.

-Thanksgiving may have come and gone, but this dish will still be good for other holidays, such as Christmas and Easter.
-It would also make a nice side dish when having guests.
+Thanksgiving will come and go, but this dish will still be good for other holidays, such as Christmas and Easter.
+It also makes a nice side dish when having guests.

-You can find all of the ingredients needed to make this adaptation of the classic green bean casserole at Sprouts Farmers Market. #PassTheJoy1
+You can find all of the ingredients needed to make this adaptation of the classic green bean casserole at Sprouts Farmers Market. #PassTheJoy

 Green Bean Casseroles are a favorite American side dish enjoyed during the holidays.
 It first graced American tables in the 1950s, thanks to Dorcas Reilly, a home economist who worked in the Campbell’s Soup Company test kitchen.